huaminghuangtw/Evergreen-Notes/Permanent-Notes/Just getting started.md

 ---

-Start before you feel ready, avoid _chicken-and-egg_ — a situation where you feel stuck because **you believe you need X to do Y, but also need Y to get X**.
+[The scariest moment is always just before you start.](https://www.goodreads.com/work/quotes/150292-on-writing) Start before you feel ready, avoid _chicken-and-egg_ — a situation where you feel stuck because **you believe you need X to do Y, but also need Y to get X**.
 Like the classic paradox: _Which came first, the chicken or the egg?_

 Don't wait until everything is perfectly prepared or until you feel completely “ready” — because if you do, you might **never start**.
 You'll get trapped in a loop of “_I need experience to start, but I need to start to get experience._”